dominikjenik/Payment-Tracker/README.md

 26.9. added debug logging, added quit msg, created input pattern

-27.9. from thread for consoled output made actor, FileHandler actor for reading file, TransactionCounter for holding info about transactions
+27.9. from thread for consoled output made actor, FileHandler actor for reading file, TransactionCounter for holding info about transactions, added testing with TESTNG, added test for pattern, pattern modified, added Message about not match pattern and for hold payment data